mirai-wordpress/wp-cli-mu-redirection-logs-cleaner/README.md

-# wp-cli-mirai-boilerplate
+# wp-cli-mu-redirection-logs-cleaner

-WP-CLI boilerplate for wp-cli package and commands creation
+WP-CLI command to clean redirect and 404 logs

 ### 1.0
 Initial Release